redhat-cop/network.bgp/README.md

 The project uses tox to run `ansible-lint` and `ansible-test sanity`.
-Assuming this repository is checked out in the proper structure, e.g. `collections_root/ansible_collections/network/backup`, run:
+Assuming this repository is checked out in the proper structure, e.g. `collections_root/ansible_collections/network/bgp`, run:

 ```shell
   tox -e ansible-lint
   tox -e py39-sanity
 ```

-To run integration tests, ensure that your inventory has a `network_base` group.
+To run integration tests, ensure that your inventory has a `network_bgp` group.
 Depending on what test target you are running, comment out the host(s).

 ```shell